4 min read

 Navigating the global business landscape requires more than just a map—you’ll need to understand the nuanced roles of an Agent of Record (AOR) and an Employer of Record (EOR) to expand your operations across borders.

-While they seem similar at first glance, AOR and EOR serve distinct purposes when it comes to international employment and compliance.
+While they may seem similar at first glance, the AOR vs EOR comparison reveals distinct purposes for each when it comes to international employment and compliance.
 And getting things wrong at this stage could lead to heavy penalties and fines for your business.

-Whether you’re a growing business taking your first steps overseas or a well-established player in the global market, understanding the differences between an AOR and an EOR is essential to avoiding legal pitfalls and maximizing operational efficiency.
+Whether you’re a growing business taking your first steps overseas or a well-established player in the global market, understanding the differences between an AOR and an EOR is essential to save time, avoid legal pitfalls, and maximize operational efficiency.

 To sum it up, an AOR (Agent of Record) classifies, engages and pays independent contractors on a company’s behalf, indemnifying them of misclassification risk related to their external freelance workforce.
 On the other hand, an EOR (Employer of Record) classifies, employs and payrolls full-time talent, thereby indemnifying them of compliance risk pertaining to their employees.